Robust and Differentially Private Principal Component Analysis: Proposed methods

 Consider a pair of univariate random variables $(x, y)$ and let $(\tilde x, \tilde y)$ be its independent copy.
 The population (univariate) Kendall's tau, or Kendall's rank correlation between $x$ and $y$ is defined as

-Note that $\mbox{sign}(y) = y / |y|$.
+where $\mbox{sign}(y) = y / |y|$.
 A multivariate extension of the univariate sign is the spatial sign, which maps $Y \in \Rb^d$ to its normalized direction $ Y / \|Y\|_2 $.
 This extension leads to the multivariate version of Kendall's tau.
 Let $ X \in \Rb^d $ be a random vector of the observation and $ \widetilde X $ be the independent copy of $ X $.
 The population multivariate Kendall's tau matrix is defined as

-Importantly, eigenvectors of $K$ are same as those of $\cov(X)$ when $X$ follows an elliptical distribution \citep{visuri2000sign, han2018eca}.
-The spatial sign is a self-normalization process, mitigating the effect of gross outliers in observed data.
-Thus, obtaining eigenvectors from an estimator $\widehat K$ of $K$ provides valid and robust PCA procedure.
+Importantly, eigenvectors of $K$ are the same as those of $\cov(X)$ when $X$ follows an elliptical distribution \citep{visuri2000sign, han2018eca}.
+The spatial sign is a self-normalization process that mitigates the effect of gross outliers in the observed data.
+Thus, the eigenvectors of an estimator $\widehat K$ of $K$ are valid and robust PC direction estimators.

 Recently, \cite{raymaekers2019generalized} have further extended the spatial sign to a general class of transformations.
 For a positive valued scale function $ \xi: (0, \infty) \to (0, \infty) $, consider a map $ g_\xi: \R^d \to \R^d $ defined as